 ACS Peak Demand The estimated unrestricted winter peak demand (MW

-and MVar) on the total system for the average cold spel (ACS) condition.
+and MVar) on the total system for the average cold spell (ACS) condition.
 This represents the demand to be met by large power stations (directly connected or embedded), medium power stations (directly connected or embedded) and small power stations (directly connected or embedded) and by electricity imported into the onshore transmission system from external systems across external interconnections (and which is not adjusted to take into account demand management or other techniques that could modify demand).

-the Act means the Electricity Act 1989 (as amended)

 Adverse Conditions For the purpose of this Standard, those conditions that

 significantly increase the likelihood of an overhead line fault, e.g. high winds, lightning, very high or very low ambient temperatures, high precipitation levels, high insulator or atmospheric pollution, flooding.